dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeReader.md

 ### Return Value

-A promise resolving to `void`.
+A promise that resolves when the operation succeeds.

 ## updateRuntimeSettings

-Updates runtime settings with a given struct or a preset template represented by one of the following strings
+Updates runtime settings with a given struct or a preset template represented by one of the following strings:

 * `speed`: fast but may miss a few codes;
 * `coverage`: slow but try to find all codes, this is the default setting for a `BarcodeReader` instance;